ecsoya/bear/README.md

 ```

 # bear
-Springboot developing framework from RuoYi
+Springboot developing framework from [RuoYi](https://ruoyi.vip/)

+## New Features:
+1. Move admin resources and controllers to bear-framework.
+2. Refactor index page to admin manager and generator (include demos).
+3. Add ControllerAdapter for custom index and login page.
+4. Add redis support for cache and session, the default is ehcache.